Task Manager and Resource Monitor in Windows

 Another new tab in Windows 8 and 8.1 Task Manager is Startup.
 This allows easy management of startup apps for current user account and, if current user is an administrator, for local computer.
 Right-click on an app to disable or enable it at startup, or use the new Open file location and Search online commands to gather more information about the item.

-In other versions of Windows, you can do the same using free CCleaner.
+In older versions of Windows, you can do the same using free CCleaner.
 Of course, the latter will not display the extremely useful Startup impact column that reveals which apps take most time starting.

 The Users tab displays all users that are logged on to your computer.
 Administrators can disconnect their sessions, log them off or send messages to them.
-It does not seem to make much sense as consumer versions of Windows allow only one active user at a time, but it comes in handy when there are multiple user accounts on your computer and user switching is turned on.
+It does not seem to make much sense as consumer versions of Windows allow only one active user at a time, but it comes in handy when there are multiple user accounts on your computer and User Switching is turned on.

 Windows 8 and 8.1 have again improved the tab, helping administrators list running processes and resource usage for every user.
 Standard users can see their own data here, but not others' data.
 The number of running processes for a user is displayed in brackets.